datreant/datreant/docs/api_rsync.rst

 Sync
 ----
 The synchronization functionality is provided by the rsync wrapper function.
-The function is used by the :py:meth:`datreant.core.Tree.sync` method.
+The function is used by the :py:meth:`datreant.Tree.sync` method.

-.. autofunction:: datreant.core.rsync.rsync
+.. autofunction:: datreant.rsync.rsync